danielcorin/blog/content/til/embeddings/embeddings-clustering/index.md

     ...

-From here, we can visualized a 3D scatter plot of the embeddings from multiple angle.
+From here, we can visualize a 3D scatter plot of the embeddings from multiple angles.

 ```python